RockstarLang/rockstar2/codewithrockstar.com/02-values-and-variables.md

 {% include_relative {{ page.examples }}poetic_numbers_2.rock %}
 ```
 ### Poetic strings
 You can initialise string variables without quotes by using the `says` or `said` keyword.
-This will skip exactly one space character and then capture the rest of the line as a literal string:
+This will skip exactly one space character and then capture the rest of the line as a literal string.
+If the character immediately following the `says` keyword is not a space, it will be included in the string literal.

 ```rockstar
 {% include_relative {{ page.examples }}poetic_strings.rock %}